oleggromov/oleggromov-feisty/content/pages/understand-what-you-want/index.md

 I did my own verification in 2016, when I visited NYC for a while, which in fact was my first trip abroad, and in 2017, when I lived in Los Angeles for almost half a year, studying English and exploring beautiful California.

-Interestingly enough, the picture in Califronication differed massively from what I saw myself.
+Interestingly enough, the picture in Californication differed massively from what I saw myself.
 My experience was great but definitely, it got me back the energy of dreaming of living in California.

 Now you’ve got a list of things you definitely want to spend your time and attention on.